 Recruit members and promote participation in the SSIG and the Chapter from their respective school.

 Be responsible for the election process of the Delegate for the next term for their school/program.

+Be listed as the primary contact for their respective program in The Loop document on the NCPTA SSIG Google Drive.

 Section 4.
 Terms